The Tetragrammaton: God’s Name Revealed

 Why did Moses need to know God’s name?

-God responds by stating, “I AM WHO I AM” then commands Moses to the following things to the people of Israel:
+God responds by stating, “I AM WHO I AM” then commands Moses to say the following things to the people of Israel:

 1. “I AM has sent me to you”